ashtarcommunications/caselist/README.md

 Client - A React frontend client built with Create React App, hosted in production in its own Docker container using Serve

+The docker-compose.yml file at the root of the project will build and deploy all the containers below.

 ## Server
 More extensive developer documentation is auto-generated according to the OpenAPI spec at: https://api.opencaselist.com